Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 Romans 8: 20-21

 But the material world, the world as we know it, is passing away (1 John 2:17), even from the moment it was created!
 That’s what science (the second law of thermodynamics) tells us also.
-The world has been has been “winding down” since the “Big Bang”.
+The world has been “winding down” since the “Big Bang” initiated the universe into being.

-Paul’s statement about the “futility” to which the world has been subjected suggests that futility is part of God’s ultimate plan, because it was done “in hope”.
+Paul’s statement about the “futility” to which the world has been subjected suggests that futility is part of God’s ultimate plan, because it was done “in hope.”
+Hope and futility are not often, if ever, paired together outside of Scripture.

 If that doesn’t add up for you, I don’t think you are alone.
 I have been puzzling on it for awhile.
 What possibly could be the plan?